Gregwar/optimization/newton.md

 ## Newton's method

-Previously, we see how to solve linear systems of equations (exactly, or approximately).
+We already saw how to solve linear systems of equations, solving them approximately with least squares, and how to use gradient descent to solve optimization problems.

 **Problem**: How to solve $f(x) = 0$, for any function $f$?

+---

+## Newton's method

+We could create an error function $e(x) = f(x)^2$, and use gradient descent to minimize it.

+We will see another method, called **Newton's method**.

 ---